What’s your VC’s Tech Stack?

-How can accelerating portfolio company value be aided by use of software?
+How can accelerating portfolio company value be aided by the use of software?

 To manage board meetings, our respondents mentioned a variety of data sharing tools like Box (12%), Dropbox and Google Drive (6% each).
 For recruitment and sales, LinkedIn is the most commonly used resource.
 61% of respondents use it for recruitment and 41% for identifying potential customers.
 Several others like Workable, Slack, and Angellist are used to find, research and contact candidates.

-Tytus Michalski, Managing Partner of Fresco Capital, explains their approach to portfolio acceleration as a global VC with a team based across multiple continents: “The tech stack is a core part of helping our portfolio companies.
-First, to ensure a team based approach, communication and support activities are logged in Pipedrive and updated to Slack in real-time.
-Second, for new market entry, we create custom content about portfolio companies in Medium and MailChimp, and then use a mix of LinkedIn, Facebook, WeChat, LeadIQ, and Pipedrive to identify both local partners and potential customers for portfolio companies.
+Tytus Michalski, Managing Partner of Fresco Capital, explains their approach to portfolio acceleration as a global VC with a team-based across multiple continents: “The tech stack is a core part of helping our portfolio companies.
+First, to ensure a team-based approach, communication and support activities are logged in Pipedrive and updated to Slack in real-time.
+Second, for new market entry, we create custom content about portfolio companies in Medium and MailChimp and then use a mix of LinkedIn, Facebook, WeChat, LeadIQ, and Pipedrive to identify both local partners and potential customers for portfolio companies.
 Third, talent recruitment is supported by the use of LinkedIn, AngelList, and Glints.
-Most importantly, we’re always looking for new tools which could improve our ability to support portfolio companies and even become potential investments because the future of work is one of our core areas of investment focus.”
+Most importantly, we’re always looking for new tools that could improve our ability to support portfolio companies and even become potential investments because the future of work is one of our core areas of investment focus.”

 It turns out there remains a lot of upside for the use of software and online resources to identify potential buyers or facilitating the M&A process.